Our Organ – Part of our worship & praise!

-Music is a big part of our Lutheran heritage at PEACE Lutheran Church.
+Music lays a foundation for our Lutheran heritage at PEACE Lutheran Church.
 During our worship, music from our organ, piano, choir, soloists and guest musicians lift our spirits.
 We feel a touch of heaven in our Sanctuary each Sunday!

-The present organ is a digital instrument – basically, a computer connected to a keyboard console on one side and speakers on the other.
-And like a 25-year-old computer, it raises concerns, PEACE staff organist Walt Strony says.
+Our present organ is a digital instrument – basically, a computer connected to a keyboard console on one side and speakers on the other.
+And like a 25-year-old computer, it’s technology no longer matches the available level nor meets present needs, PEACE staff organist Walt Strony says.
 It has too little memory and too few options to easily accommodate its many uses.

 Perhaps of greatest concern, the present organ could stop working at any time.
-Paul Perry had proposed working toward replacing our organ before to his unexpected passing in 2014.
+Yet, ordering a new organ can take months.

 Why a new organ?

 Our organ is basically a specialized computer, hooked up to a console with keyboard, stops and pedals, and to speakers.
 Like that of computers, digital organ technology has advanced tremendously in 25 years.
 A new organ would take advantage of those advances.